-As a yoga practitioner and Group Fitness Instructor of 10 years, Sharon was well aware of the wonderful benefits of fitness & yoga for the mind & body, yet became increasingly aware of these benefits during her prenatal & postnatal months with her 1st child.
-Since then it’s been her passion to share this knowledge with other women to assist them through this amazing chapter in their lives.
-Sharon teaches Prenatal, Postnatal, Active Birth, Children’s Yoga and Vinyasa Flow classes on the Gold Coast and co-ordinates Teacher Trainings around Australia.
-Sharon is also an active member of the ‘Australian Birth & Parenting Network ‘ conducting seminars on gentle and natural ways of birthing and parenting.
+As a yoga practitioner and Group Fitness Instructor of 10 years, Sharon was well aware of the wonderful benefits of fitness and yoga for the mind and body, yet became increasingly aware of these benefits during her prenatal and postnatal months with her first child.
+Since then, it’s been her passion to share this knowledge with other women to assist them through this amazing chapter in their lives.
+Sharon teaches Prenatal, Postnatal, Active Birth, Children’s Yoga and Vinyasa Flow classes on the Gold Coast and coordinates Teacher Trainings around Australia.
+Sharon is also an active member of the ‘Australian Birth & Parenting Network,’ conducting seminars on gentle and natural ways of birthing and parenting.
 As a registered Yoga Teacher (YTAA) and Fitness Professional (Fitness Australia), certified to teach Prenatal, Postnatal, Active Birth & Children’s Yoga for all ages, she looks forward to sharing her knowledge and passion of yoga with you and is excited to be part of the Santosha Teaching Team!

 Liza Lilintahl’s chanting brings a fresh and unique soulful blend of devotional kirtan, infused with modern flavor.
-She enjoys allowing the spirit to sing through her to get out of the way and facilitate a space for healing, heart-opening, celebration, joy and creative expression.
-Liza has had the privilege to study with Jai Uttal amongst other kirtan “wallas” and sang and performed in yoga festivals and centers around Europe where she lived for the lats 10 years.
+She enjoys allowing the spirit to sing through her to facilitate a space for healing, heart-opening, celebration, joy and creative expression.
+Liza has had the privilege of studying with Jai Uttal amongst other kirtan “wallas,” and sang and performed in yoga festivals and centers around Europe where she lived for the last 10 years.
 Originally from Venezuela, she now lives in Bali where she shares kirtans and songs of devotion around the island.
-For more information about Liza and her music visit www.lizalilintahl.co.uk
+For more information about Liza and her music visit www.lizalilintahl.co.uk.

-She has taught and practiced various styles including Iyengar, Ashtanga, Vinyasa, and pre and post natal yoga.
+Jean has taught and practiced various styles including Iyengar, Ashtanga, Vinyasa, and pre and postnatal yoga.
 With a great interest in the many aspects of yoga, Jean has travelled to India several times.
 She continues to further her study in Anatomy, Ayurveda and Yoga Philosophy.
 Jean’s Anatomy teaching emphasises core strength and stability.
-She loves Yoga because it is such an effective system for cultivating awareness, strength & flexibility, at the same time stilling & calming the mind.
+She loves yoga because it is such an effective system for cultivating awareness, strength and flexibility, while at the same time stilling and calming the mind.
 Jean Campbell has been practicing yoga since 1994.
-As a qualified yoga teacher, Jean has been running yoga teacher training courses in Australia for the last four years and is currently involved in workshops and teacher training’s both at home and internationally.
+As a qualified yoga teacher, Jean has been running yoga teacher training courses in Australia for the last four years and is currently involved in workshops and teacher trainings both at home and internationally.

-In teaching philosophy, he works by developing a narrative that is engaging and stimulating which can cover awide range of topics all geared towards encouraging insight and enquiry.
+In teaching philosophy, Consta works by developing a narrative that is engaging and stimulating and can cover a wide range of topics all geared towards encouraging insight and enquiry.
 Consta began a yoga practice in 1989 and has since studied various popular forms with many talented teachers.
-Since 2000 he has worked on various teacher training programmes ranging from teaching asana to philosophy, as a principle teacher to a guest speaker.
-In the last few years he has worked exclusively in Drug and Alcohol rehabilitation bringing the insights he has developed in yoga practice for the service of others who are in crisis.
+Since 2000, he has worked on various teacher training programs ranging from teaching asana to philosophy, as a principle teacher to a guest speaker.
+In the last few years he has worked exclusively in Drug and Alcohol rehabilitation, bringing the insights he has developed in yoga practice for the service of others who are in crisis.
 He believes a yoga practice is worthless unless others benefit from it.

 Edo and Jo

 Sid Sidhamo is the Director and founder of the Unity International School of Massage.
 Sidhamo is a senior teacher of Ayurvedic Yoga massage, an accredited yoga teacher (RYT-200) and Certified teacher of the Five Element Form.
-“I love to share Ayurvedic Yoga Massage, Yoga and the Five Element Form.
+Says Sid, “I love to share Ayurvedic Yoga Massage, Yoga and the Five Element Form.
 I am in love with the Great Spirit and everything in my life, I see the divine in everything.
-This is my eleventh year sharing and growing as a man, human and facilitator.”
-Santosha allows me to teach what I believe in.
+This is my eleventh year sharing and growing as a man, human and facilitator.
+Santosha allows me to teach what I believe in.”

-Born and raised in Slovakia I first came in contact with yoga through a yoga book which my mother bought.
-We moved to Germany when I was 12 years old.
-Every now and then I use to look at the pictures and think to my self: “thats just insane, I will not be able to do this stuff“.
-So I began to practice some breathing.
-A decade later a friend of mine took me along to a Yoga studio in Munich and from the first day on I knew that yoga is what I want to do the rest of my life!
-The practice was based on Pattabhi Jois’s astanga yoga but also included pranayama, theory and regular kirtans.
-In 2007 I decided to travel Australia for an extended period of time.
-It was in Byron Bay that I met Peter Clifford and I was fortunate enough to stay in Byron and to study (as a apprentice) with Peter from 2008 on.
-Peter also took me along to assist at Santosha teacher trainings.
-Through Peter and his previous experience with TKV Desikachar I became more and more interrested in the tradition of Krishnamacharya.
-As Krishnamacharya was THE teacher of all well known teachers today.
-In 2009 I started my studies in Chennai at the Krishnamacharya Yoga Mandiram and since then I am commited to the principles of Viniyoga of Yoga .
-My practice evolved into much more than I ever was able to immagine.
-One of my strengths is the work with the breath.
-I also like to work one on one with clients and students as I am convinced that individual work/training is most beneficial.
+Born and raised in Slovakia, Peter first came in contact with yoga through a yoga book which his mother bought.
+They later moved to Germany when he was 12 years old.
+Every now and then he used to look at the pictures and think to himself: “that’s just insane, I will not be able to do this stuff.”
+So he began to practice some breathing.
+A decade later a friend of his took him along to a Yoga studio in Munich, and from the first day on he knew that yoga was what he wanted to do for the rest of his life.
+The practice was based on Pattabhi Jois’s ashtanga yoga, but also included pranayama, theory and regular kirtans.
+In 2007 Peter decided to travel Australia for an extended period of time.
+It was in Byron Bay that he met Peter Clifford and was fortunate enough to stay in Byron and to study (as an apprentice) with Peter from 2008 on.
+Peter also took him along to assist at Santosha teacher trainings.
+Through Peter Clifford and his previous experience with TKV Desikachar, he became more and more interrested in the tradition of Krishnamacharya.
+As Krishnamacharya was THE teacher of all well-known teachers today.
+In 2009 Peter started his studies in Chennai at the Krishnamacharya Yoga Mandiram and since then committed to the principles of Viniyoga.
+His practice evolved into much more than he ever was able to imagine.
+One of his strengths is working with breath.
+Peter also likes to work one-on-one with clients and students as he is convinced that individual work/training is most beneficial.

 Lily Stokely was born and raised in Hayfork, California; a small town in the northern mountains near the Oregon border.
 Recently graduated from the University of California Berkeley after studying nutritional sciences, she has since completed the Santosha yoga teacher training in Australia and lived the remainder of the year in Byron Bay, Australia enjoying teaching yoga and beach life.
 Lily is currently traveling throughout South East Asia until the end of the year furthering her yoga studies, volunteering, and exploring new cultures.
 She will return home to California to complete a doctorate in Naturopathy at the start of the year.
 Lily hopes to start a private practice in Naturopathy and women’s health center, focusing on a holistic approach in preventative medicine and aiding women to find a balanced and happy life through yoga, intuitive eating and exercise, and creating a safe space to find positive communities to empower other women.

 Yoga has not only taught Ingrid how to heal herself with asana and meditation, but also to connect with her heart and embrace the present moment to accept, love and forgive herself and others completely.
 These are the gifts she loves to share with the world as a yoga teacher.
 Completing her 500HR yoga studies with Santosha in Bali and India, Ingrid turns to many sources for inspiration, especially nature.
-She believes in the interconnectedness of all living things and is always looking for ways to bring nature into my life – she loves practicing outdoors and dreams of establishing regular yoga sessions in parks around Sydney.
-A freelance graphic designer, photographer & yoga teacher, Ingrid takes care of Santosha’s website, social media, communications & marketing.
+She believes in the interconnectedness of all living things and is always looking for ways to bring nature into her life – she loves practicing outdoors and dreams of establishing regular yoga sessions in parks around Sydney.
+A freelance graphic designer, photographer and yoga teacher, Ingrid helps with Santosha’s website, social media, communications & marketing.